mgarutti/tui-qa-challenge/README.md

 Application should be running and you should be able to load it using your browser pointing to http://localhost:3000.

+## Login

+This Code Assessment relies on dummyJSON's services for authentication and product listing.
+So you should use one of the valid users for login.
+For example:

+Username: atuny0 \
+Password: 9uQFF1Lh

+Username: hbingley1 \
+Password: CQutx25i8r

+Further instructions can be found at [dummyJSON](https://dummyjson.com/docs/auth).

 ## Task

 Your task is to perform a thorough quality assurance assessment on the provided code.
 This includes but is not limited to: